OSGeo/gdal/doc/source/programs/gdal_vector_layer_algebra.rst

    ``Z``, ``M`` or ``ZM`` suffixes can be appended to the above values to indicate the dimensionality.

+   If the geometry resulting from the operation cannot be converted to the geometry type, the corresponding output feature is not written in the output layer.

 .. option:: --input-layer <INPUT-LAYER>

     Name of the input vector layer.